Who our patients are

 Our mission is to improve the health status of Maine’s seasonal workers and their families by providing culturally appropriate care and services.

 Make a donation

-Your generous contribution to the Maine Mobile Health Program helps make our work possible and demonstrates your commitment to health equity and social justice.
+Your generous contributions to the Maine Mobile Health Program help make our work possible and demonstrates your commitment to health equity and social justice.

 We are a private nonprofit (501(c)(3)) corporation and contributions are tax deductible under this IRS code.
 We are also a Federally Qualified Health Center (FQHC)—one of the nation’s Community Health Centers.

-MMHP’s work and reach is greatly enhanced by our volunteers.
-Getting involved with MMHP not only results in mobile unit visits or food being distributed, but it builds stronger relationships between local communities and the farmworkers who are living and working in their own backyards.
+MMHP’s work and community connections are greatly enhanced by our volunteers.
+Getting involved with MMHP not only results in mobile unit visits – it also builds stronger relationships between local residents and the farmworkers and seafood processors who are living and working in their communities.

 We are especially in need of volunteers who speak and write Spanish or Haitian-Creole.
-If you are a clinician interested in providing care, contact us!
+Also, if you are a clinician interested in providing care, contact us!

 To get involved, email us at ###zzuc#at#znvarzbovyr.bet### or call us at 1-888-568-1112.